Python function for querying BI data

 Returns the value of a measure for a dimension tuple.

 • dimension_tuple: Dimensionstupel.
-The dimensions can be defined using the method get_dimensions() If only one dimension is used, instead of the tuple, only the dimension object can be passed.
+The dimensions can be determined with the get_dimensions()method.
+If only one dimension is used, the dimension object can be passed instead of the tuple.

 • default_value: Optional.
-If the measure for the given dimension triplet has no value, the default value is 0 This parameter can be used to write a different value to the cell, e.g. None for a blank display.
+If the measure for the given dimension tuple has no value, the default value is 0.
+This parameter can be used to write a different value to the cell, such as None for an empty display.

-To use this Python feature, a licensed Business Intelligence module is required, otherwise an error message appears.
+To use this Python function, a licensed Business Intelligence module is required; otherwise, an error message appears.

 Examples

-The following examples can be run in the script editor.
-They will output the result in the output window and should help you understand the mechanism.
+The following examples can be run in the Script Editor.
+They output the result in the output window and should help you understand the mechanism.

 Simple example with one dimension and one measure